-In order to be determined potentially eligible, an individual must meet each of the following criteria:
+In order to be determined potentially eligible for a JAL, an individual must meet the following criteria:

-- 1. Pass W-2 non-financial and financial eligibility criteria as defined in W-2 Manual Chapters 2 and 3; - 2.
-Need the loan to address an immediate and discrete financial crisis that is not the result of the individual's failure to accept a bona fide offer of employment or the individual's termination of a job without good cause; - 3.
-Be either: - employed and need the loan to continue employment; or - have a bona fide job offer and need the loan to obtain employment; - 4.
-Not be in default in the repayment of any current JAL or cash assistance overpayment recoupment; - 5.
-Not be a migrant worker; and - 6.
+- 1. Be a custodial parent (See 2.3.1 for adult CPs or 17.2.1.1 for minor CPs) or - 2.
+Be a NCP; (See 17.2.1.2) - 3.
+Meet all other W-2 non-financial and financial eligibility criteria as defined in W-2 Manual Chapters 2 and 3; - 4.
+Need the loan to address an immediate and discrete financial crisis that is not the result of the individual's failure to accept a bona fide offer of employment or the individual's termination of a job without good cause.
+The individual must be either: - Employed and need the loan to continue employment; or - Have a bona fide job offer and need the loan to obtain employment; - 5.
+Not be in default in the repayment of any current JAL or cash assistance overpayment recoupment; - 6.
+Not be a migrant worker; and - 7.
 Have an acceptable repayment plan as defined below: